problemsolvingfoundation/problemsolvingmindset/Qualities of a Problem Solver.md

 An individual can only solve problems towards their own purpose only when they have overcome the obstacles society presents.

 ## Resilience
 Never giving up, overcoming all obstacles and turning them into opportunities enables a problem solver to realize their life's purpose.
-It's indeed those who never that achieve what they desire in life and tackle all challenges, unexpected or expected.
+It's indeed those who never give up achieve what they desire in life and tackle all challenges, unexpected or expected.

 ## Synergy
 How creative and skilfull an individual may be, they should be aware of the fact that any collaboration will amplify their efficiency.
 People working under a shared vision will produce results that are greater than sum of their parts (emergence).